johnbrandborg/faker-events/README.md

 You can sequence the events by setting the next event to occur, and occurence on how many times it will happen.
 If no limit is set, the next Event Type will never be used.

+Either the 'next' attribute can be set with a statement, or the bitwise operator can be use to set the next event.

 ```python
 from faker_events import Event, EventGenerator